Articles | Volume 12, issue 3

 Short summary

-We study with simulations if changing glacier ice surfaces surrounding a glacier impacts the atmospheric structure.
-Under North-Westerly flow conditions, a gravity wave forms over the glacier.
-This gravity wave is, however, weakened and breaks faster, when the surrounding glaciers are removed.
-This leads to stronger turbulent mixing over the remaining glacier and higher temperatures.
-This affects glacier melting patterns, and glaciers should be studied as a system.
+We study with numerical simulations whether changing glacier ice surfaces impacts the atmospheric boundary layer structure over a glacier.
+Under north-westerly flow, a gravity wave forms over the glacier valley.
+When the surrounding upstream glaciers are removed, the gravity wave is weakened and breaks earlier.
+This leads to stronger turbulent mixing over the remaining glacier and to higher temperatures.
+We suggest that glaciers influence each other and should be studied as a connected system.

 Livia Piermattei, Michael Zemp, Christian Sommer, Fanny Brun, Matthias H. Braun, Liss M. Andreassen, Joaquín M. C. Belart, Etienne Berthier, Atanu Bhattacharya, Laura Boehm Vock, Tobias Bolch, Amaury Dehecq, Inés Dussaillant, Daniel Falaschi, Caitlyn Florentine, Dana Floricioiu, Christian Ginzler, Gregoire Guillet, Romain Hugonnet, Matthias Huss, Andreas Kääb, Owen King, Christoph Klug, Friedrich Knuth, Lukas Krieger, Jeff La Frenierre, Robert McNabb, Christopher McNeil, Rainer Prinz, Louis Sass, Thorsten Seehaus, David Shean, Désirée Treichler, Anja Wendt, and Ruitang Yang